2. Material Accounting Policies

 2.1 Statement of compliance

-The financial statements have been prepared in accordance with IND AS notified under Sec.
+The financial statements have been prepared in accordance with Ind AS notified under Sec.
 133 of the Companies Act, 2013 read with Rule 3 of the Companies (Indian Accounting Standard) Rules 2015 and other relevant provisions of the Act.

 2.2 Basis of preparation and presentation

-These financial statements are prepared in accordance with Indian Accounting Standards (Ind AS) under the historical cost convention on the accrual basis except for certain financial instruments which are measured at fair values, the provisions of the Companies Act, 2013 ('Act') (to the extent notified) and guidelines issued by the Securities and Exchange Board of India (SEBI).
+These financial statements are prepared in accordance with Indian Accounting Standards (Ind AS) under the historical cost convention on the accrual basis except for certain financial instruments which are measured at fair values, the provisions of the Companies Act, 2013( Act') (to the extent notified) and guidelines issued by the Securities and Exchange Board of India (SEBI).

 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, regardless of whether that price is directly observable or estimated using another valuation technique.
 In estimating the fair value of an asset or liability, the company takes into account the characteristics of the asset or liability at the measurement date.
-In addition, for financial reporting purposes, fair value measurements are categorised into:
+In addition, for financial reporting purposes, fair value measurements are categorized into:

 Level 1 (unadjusted quoted prices in active markets for identical assets or liabilities that the entity can access at the measurement date);